HeegerGao/DMIL/README.md

 ### Meta-world

 You shall `cd ./metaworld` firstly.
 For training, run `python maml.py`.
 For testing, run `python evaluate.py` to get quantitative results and run `python evaluate_vis.py` to see robot manipulating in different environments.
 You should specify arguments when run above commands.
 Detailed information about arguments can be found in `arguments.py`.
+We provide trained models with K=3 in the `./trained_models/metaworld` folder.

 ### Kitchen

 You shall `cd ./kitchen` firstly.
 For training, run `python maml.py`.
 For testing, run `python evaluate.py` to get quantitative results and run `python evaluate_vis.py` to see robot manipulating in the Kitchen environment.
 You should specify arguments when run above commands.
 Detailed information about arguments can be found in `arguments.py`.
+We provide trained models with K=8 in the `./trained_models/kitchen` folder.

 ## Detailed Instructions for Reproducibility